 A Business Knowledge Model element (BKM) represents a reusable piece of decision logic.
-Typically, it is connected to a Decision element which invokes the BKM and passes on a set of inputs.
-The BKM, using it's internal logic, evaluates an output which is passed back to the Decision.
+Typically, it is connected to a Decision element that invokes the BKM and passes on a set of inputs.
+The BKM, using its internal logic, evaluates an output that is passed back to the Decision.